uwescience/hsistem-cloud101/_episodes/02_framework.md

 - Admin is easy to dismiss; but it is always present, even on the cloud

-  - When we reconstitute an AWS AMI we habitually run
+  - When we reconstitute an AWS AMI we habitually run this command:

 ```